auroraviewer/AURORA_viewer/README.md

 ## Instructions:

 ### 1. Load H&E image to the website
-- Load the H&E image sample by clicking the button under the text "Load H&E Image", then select the image of the sample
+- Load the H&E image sample by clicking the button under the text "Load H&E Image", then select the image of the sample.

 ![H&E + Gene Viewer Screenshot](assets/screenshot1.png)

 ### 2. Load Patch Predictions
 - Load the patch predictions by clicking the button under the text "Load Patch Prediction", then inside the folder "patchwise_predictions", select the prediction plots.
 You can upload multiple samples by holding **control key** and click.
-You can upload all samples by pressing **control key + A**
+You can upload all samples by pressing **control key + A** (Windows) or **command + A** (Mac).

 ![H&E + Gene Viewer Screenshot](assets/screenshot2.png)

 ### 3. Load iStar Predictions
 - Load the iStar predictions by clicking the button under the text "Load iStar Prediction", then inside the folder "iStar_predictions", select the prediction plots.
 You can upload multiple samples by holding **control key** and click.
-You can upload all samples by pressing **control key + A**
+You can upload all samples by pressing **control key + A** (Windows) or **command + A** (Mac).

 ![H&E + Gene Viewer Screenshot](assets/screenshot3.png)